-To add a new user to the system from the administration interface, click Manage Users on the Users menu, and then click the Create new account button.
+To add a new user to the system from the administration interface, click Manage Users on the Users menu, and then click the Create new account button on the upper right side.

-You should specify the details of the new user including a username and password, whether the account is active, if the user should have access to the Newscoop backend (the administration interface), and if the user should have a public profile.
-Then choose a USET Type (either one of the default types, or a custom user type that you have created).
+You should specify the details of the new user including a Username and Password, whether the account is activated, if the user should have access to the Newscoop backend (the administration interface), if the user should have a public profile, if the account has been verified, and if the account profile should be featured in your publication.
+Choose a User Type (either one of the default types, or a custom user type that you have created).
 If the user account is to be linked to one of your publication's contributors, choose the Author name from the drop-down menu.
 (See the chapter Managing authors for details).
-Then click the Save button.